sourcegraph/handbook/content/product-engineering/planning.md

 ### Monthly team updates

-Monthly team updates communicate a high-level narrative/summary to the rest of the company about what the team accomplished since the last monthly update and what is up next.
+Monthly team updates communicate a high-level narrative/summary to the rest of the company about what each team in product/eng accomplished since the last monthly update and what is up next.

 The engineering manager of each team is responsible for sending an update to [engineering-team-status@sourcegraph.com](https://groups.google.com/a/sourcegraph.com/g/engineering-team-status) by the end of the week that contains the first day of each month.
 EMs may delegate to someone else on the team to send the update.